Sofia Richie Flaunts Body In Tiny Crop Top And Miniskirt In New Italy Snap

 Sofia Richie is living the Italian dream — and she is definitely dressed appropriately!

-The blonde bombshell shared a couple of new photos to her Instagram page, where she is seen looking magnificent while surrounded by equally stunning coastal landscape.
-In her Tuesday post, Sofia is seen wearing a super tiny white crop top, which allowed her to flaunt her ample assets and flat stomach.
-She paired it with a skimpy, button-up miniskirt in the same color, parading her long toned pins around town.
+The blonde bombshell shared a couple of new photos to her Instagram page where she looked magnificent while surrounded by equally stunning coastal landscape.
+In her Tuesday post, Sofia wore a super-tiny white crop top, which allowed her to flaunt her ample assets and flat stomach.
+She paired it with a skimpy button-up miniskirt in the same color, parading her long toned pins around town.

-The model completed her look with a colorful bag, a pair of black square-shaped sunglasses, some pearl earrings, and a black bracelet around her left wrist.
-She wore her dark blonde locks in a super sleek low bun with a center part, and showcased her natural beauty by donning barely any makeup whatsoever.
-Her golden tan provided the last bit of glamour to her look, as she basked in the warm sun rays while posing near the beach.
+The model completed her look with a colorful bag, a pair of black, square-shaped sunglasses, some pearl earrings and a black bracelet around her left wrist.
+She wore her dark blonde locks in a super-sleek low bun with a center part and showcased her natural beauty by donning barely any makeup whatsoever.
+Her golden tan provided the last bit of glamour to her look as she basked in the warm sun rays while posing near the beach.

-In the first picture, Sofia was caught in a candid pose as she looked sideways, with a beautiful picturesque beach right behind her.
+In the first picture, Sofia was caught in a candid pose as she looked sideways with a beautiful picturesque beach right behind her.
 Many people were taking advantage of the stunning weather to go for a dip, but the 20-year-old chose to dress up and go for a walk instead.
 In the second snap, she looked straight at the camera, appearing to be ready to move on.

-Sofia has been in southern Italy for a few days now, as she headed there to celebrate the birthday of her close friend, Kylie Jenner, who turned 22 on August 10.
-The duo was joined by Sofia’s boyfriend (Kylie’s sister Kourtney Kardashian’s ex-flame and father of her three children) Scott Disick, the birthday girl’s beau Travis Scott and their one-year-old baby daughter Stormi Webster, KarJenner matriarch Kris Jenner and her partner Corey Gamble, as well as a string of Kylie’s best friends — including Yris Palmer, and her own baby girl, Anastasia “Stassie” Karanikolaou, and Victoria Villarroel.
+Sofia has been in Southern Italy for a few days now as she headed there to celebrate the birthday of her close friend Kylie Jenner, who turned 22 on August 10.
+The duo was joined by Sofia’s boyfriend (Kylie’s sister Kourtney Kardashian’s ex-flame and father of her three children), Scott Disick, the birthday girl’s beau, Travis Scott, Kylie’s 1-year-old baby daughter, Stormi Webster, KarJenner matriarch Kris Jenner and her partner, Corey Gamble, as well as a string of Kylie’s best friends, including Yris Palmer and her own baby girl, Anastasia “Stassie” Karanikolaou and Victoria Villarroel.

-Noticeably absent were the rest of the Keeping Up With The Kardashians clan, who seem to be rather busy either traveling or working.
-Kourtney Kardashian, who was also in Italy with her kids, appeared to skip her sister’s birthday bash to stay with Mason, Penelope, and Reign in a more chilled environment.
-However, they all shared sweet b-day messages for the youngest of the tribe on social media, with Kim labeling her sister as a “strong and confident” woman who always makes the best decisions.
+Noticeably absent were the rest of the Keeping Up With the Kardashians clan, who seem to be busy either traveling or working.
+Kourtney Kardashian, who was also in Italy with her kids, appeared to skip her sister’s birthday bash to stay with Mason, Penelope and Reign in a more chilled environment.
+However, they all shared sweet birthday messages for the youngest of the tribe on social media, with Kim labeling her sister as a “strong and confident” woman who always makes the best decisions.

 “Happy birthday sweet Kylie!
 Your love, humor, generosity, confidence, empathy, charm, strength are just a few things I love and adore about you!!
 We are all so blessed to have you,” Khloe wrote on Instagram.